Tim’s Travel Tips

 Email Tim at [email protected] or post to Tim’s Travel Tips, 16 Hutt Street, Adelaide SA 5000.

-Insurance and Membership Services Limited ABN 59 057 159 743 AR 246235 trading as COTA Travel Insurance is an authorised representative of nib Travel Services (Australia) Pty Limited ABN 81 115 932 173, AFS Licence No. 308461.
-Before deciding to purchase the product, please read the Product Disclosure Statement available at www.cota.com.au.
-This insurance is underwritten by certain underwriters at Lloyd’s.
+Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance, is an authorised representative of nib Travel Services Pty Limited ABN 81 115 932 173, AFS Licence No. 308461 and only provides general advice which means you should consider if it is suitable for your needs.
+Before deciding to purchase the product, please read the Product Disclosure Statement available at https://cota.we.com.au/.
+This insurance is underwritten by XL Insurance company SE, Australia branch (ABN 36 083 570 441).